Novel Cable Splicing Machine

 On the project, I initially served as a systems engineer, developing a complex set of system requirements drawn from multiple different stakeholders.
 Though Prysmian was PA Consulting’s primary client, also involved were utility companies in Chicago and New York City who were the intended end users of the splicing machine.
 I defined architecture of the machine, addressing the key risks of the system and building user and system workflows.
 I coordinated a highly cross-disciplinary team of mechanical, electrical, and firmware engineers.

-Beyond systems engineering I also took on the design of a taping subsystem responsible for applying tape of all kinds: mastic, copper, and PVC.
-After going through several brainstorms and teardowns of existing technology, I based the design on an OTS tape dispenser, but incorporated an automatic tape cutter that reused existing degrees of freedom on the machine.
+My final design incorporated a sprung tape cutter that leveraged existing degrees of freedom on the machine.
 This avoided adding in additional sensing, actuation and cable management.
 The subsystem was tested on a manual lathe to simulate the motions available in the machine.